 An overdose signals an alarming level of drug toxicity in the body to the point where it overwhelms a person’s ability to function.
-In recent years, heroin overdose has become a huge problem in Georgia and the rest of the country.
+In recent years, heroin overdose has become a massive problem in Georgia and the rest of the country.
 To prevent and handle such situations, it is crucial to know heroin overdose facts and where you can find a heroin addiction treatment program.

 Important Heroin Overdose Facts You Should Know